mochi-mqtt/server/README.md

 ## Performance Benchmarks
-Mochi MQTT performance is comparable with popular brokers such as Mosquitto, Mosca, and VerneMQ.
+Mochi MQTT performance is comparable with popular brokers such as Mosquitto, EMQX, and others.

 Performance benchmarks were tested using [MQTT-Stresser](https://github.com/inovex/mqtt-stresser) on a Apple Macbook Air M2, using `cmd/main.go` default settings.
 Taking into account bursts of high and low throughput, the median scores are the most useful.
 Higher is better.